Thiago Alcântara

-Thiago Alcântara do Nascimento (Alcántara; born 11 April 1991), Known as Thiago Alcântara or simply Thiago ([ˈtjaɣo]; [tʃiˈaɡu]), is a professional footballer who plays as a central midfielder for Premier League club Liverpool and the Spain national team.
-Known for his accurate passes and technical skills, he is often regarded as one of the best midfielders of his generation.
+Thiago Alcântara do Nascimento (Alcántara; born 11 April 1991), known as Thiago Alcântara or mononymously as Thiago ([ˈtjaɣo]; [tʃiˈaɡu]), is a former professional footballer who played as a midfielder.
+He is the assistant manager of La Liga club Barcelona.

-Born in Italy to Brazilian parents, he is the eldest child of former player Mazinho.
-Thiago joined Barcelona aged 14, and made his first team debut in 2009.
+Born in Italy to Brazilian parents and raised in Spain, he is the eldest child of former player Mazinho.
+Thiago joined Barcelona aged 14, and made his debut for the first team in 2009.
 After winning honours including four La Liga titles, the UEFA Champions League and the FIFA Club World Cup for Barcelona, he was signed by Bayern Munich for €25 million in 2013.
 In Germany, Thiago won 16 trophies, including the Bundesliga seven times in a row, and the UEFA Champions League as part of a continental treble in his final year at the club.
 In 2020, he signed for Liverpool in a transfer worth an initial £20 million.
-With Liverpool, he won the FA Cup and EFL Cup in 2022.
+His time at Liverpool was plagued by several injury problems; however, he won the FA Cup in 2022.
+Thiago has been selected in the FIFPRO Men's World 11 in 2020.

 After helping Spain to European Championships at under-19 and under-21 levels, he made his full international debut in 2011.
-Thiago was part of the provisional squad for Spain in the 2014 World Cup but withdrew due to a knee injury.
-He was selected for UEFA Euro 2016, the 2018 FIFA World Cup, and UEFA Euro 2020.
+Thiago was part of the provisional squad for Spain in the 2014 FIFA World Cup but withdrew due to a knee injury.
+He was selected for UEFA Euro 2016, the 2018 World Cup, and Euro 2020.

 Club career

 Early career

-Thiago was born in San Pietro Vernotico, Italy, when his father Mazinho (player for the Brazilian national team from 1989 to 1994) was playing for nearby U.S. Lecce.
+Thiago was born in San Pietro Vernotico, Italy, when his father Mazinho (player for the Brazil national team from 1989 to 1994) was playing for nearby U.S. Lecce.
 He started at the lower levels of Flamengo in Brazil, and, at the age of five, moved to Spain with his father, and started playing with Galician team Ureca in Nigrán.
 In 2001, he played with Kelme CF when his father played for Elche CF. He returned to Flamengo aged 10 and, in 2005, once again moved back to Spain, signing with FC Barcelona.

 Barcelona

 2009–10

 On 17 May 2009, aged 18, Thiago made his debut for the first team when he came on as a substitute for Eiður Guðjohnsen in the 74th minute at RCD Mallorca for his only appearance of the season.
 Barcelona, having already been declared champions of La Liga for the season, lost 1–2.

 On 20 February 2010, after coming on as a substitute for Yaya Touré in the 76th minute, Thiago scored his first goal for Barcelona in a 4–0 home win against Racing de Santander.
 He scored his third goal against Real Sociedad in a start on 29 April, although Barcelona lost 2–1.
-He ended the 2010–11 season with 17 games, three goals, and three assists, and was an unused substitute as Barcelona won the 2011 UEFA Champions League Final against Manchester United at Wembley Stadium.
+He ended the 2010–11 season with 17 games, three goals, and three assists, and was an unused substitute as Barcelona won the 2011 UEFA Champions League final against Manchester United at Wembley Stadium.